 DETOX Revolution is a Full Body Cleansing Matrix designed to be a hired Marshals Service for your body – to round up all the irritants and get them out of there.

 - Psyllium Husk – A unique type of non-fermenting fiber that can absorb fatty acids and cholesterol (which store fat-soluble toxins) to pull them out of the system along with the bulk fiber.

 - Cascara Sagrada – Works together with Psylium Husk to stimulate the muscles of the intestines and help eliminate harmful toxins and bloating.

-- Dandelion Root – Known primarily as a diuretic, thereby aiding in the removal of the water-soluble toxins.
+- Dandelion Root – Known primarily as an herbal supplement that aids in the removal of the water-soluble toxins.

 - Ginger Root – One of the most ubiquitous plants used in traditional medicines.
 Improves feelings of nausea, oxidation status, and blood lipid profiles.